 You will choose three of the following core modules:

-Applicants with less than 60 credits in psychology or who do not have an honours degree are advised, but not required, to undertake three modules of 20 credits each at level 10 to 'top-up' their psychological knowledge and understanding, and the practice of research.
+Applicants with less than 60 credits in psychology are strongly advised, but not required, to undertake three modules of 20 credits each at level 10 to 'top-up' their psychological knowledge and understanding, and the practice of research.
 The selection of modules will be negotiated on the basis of your previous academic experience.

 External scholarships and financial support may be available.
 Contact the relevant university partner college for more information.

-On accreditation, the degree will confer Graduate Basis for Chartered Membership (GB) with the British Psychological Society.
+On accreditation and successful completion of the masters you will be eligible to apply for Graduate Basis for Chartership (GB) with the British Psychological Society.
 This allows you to go on to further masters level study in specialised areas of psychology.

 You can use the above QR code to connect directly to the course details.